 “Naming” an image on a website page can mean a number of different things:

-Title: Shown when a user mouses over an image and not used by search engines.
-Usually used to provide additional information.
-Aside from the overall user experience, it doesn’t directly impact SEO.
+Title shown when a user mouses over an image and not used by search engines

-Captions: Captions are just like any other text content on the page and are strongly associated with the relevant image.
+Captions are strongly associated with the relevant image

 There is some level of artistry in learning how to approach each of these opportunities.
 For example, the role of title and alt text can easily be mixed up.